KaleTEvans/stocksV2/README.md

 ## Description
 This is an application designed to provide a personal stock dashboard.
 The app takes data from several Stock APIs and presents a visual dashboard to provide trending stocks in the news and their current sentiment as well as provide several bits of technical data and charts to make predictions on price movement.
+Note that as this is still a work in progress, there is no live website yet.

 ## Future Additions
 * Provide data for recent senator stock transactions to compare to current trending tickers to determine if there are any correlations